Kinto/kinto/docs/tutorial.rst

         }
     }

-And Bob can create a task:
+And Bob can also create a task:

 .. code-block:: http